Questions and answers CSRD and ESRS

 • the impact on the undertaking (financial materiality); and

-• the impact of the undertaking (impact together).
+• the impact of the undertaking (impact materiality).

 This is the starting point of the sustainability report.